mcc-us/bookkeeping/_pages/chap13.statements.closures.md

 - Plant and equipment: Tangible assets with a long lifespan used in the production process (e.g., machinery, buildings).
 - Reversing entries: Journal entries made at the beginning of a new accounting period to reverse specific closing entries from the prior period (ensures clean account balances for the new period).
 - Single-step income statement: A more basic income statement that combines all expenses into one section, resulting in a less detailed view of profitability.
 - Working capital: The current assets available to a company after accounting for its current liabilities (measure of short-term financial health).

+---

+## Operating Expenses

+Op.
+Exps = **Expenses incurred during sales + Gen. Administrative Exp**

+- Rent, utils, lights, salaries and wages, equipment exp, are often called Warehouse exps.

+**OPEX - Operating Expenses**

+- Includes all the costs associated with keeping the business running, from marketing, administration, R&D, and maintaining equipment.
+- It **excludes** direct costs of production or providing the services (It's reflected in COGS; purchases, freight-in, sales discounts/R&A).

+**Common examples of OPEX**:

+1. **Selling Expenses**: Marketing, advertising, sales commissions, marketing materials, salaries for sales staff.

+2. **General & Administrative Expenses (G&A)**: Ongoing costs required to run business, not directly tied to production.
+Example: rent, utilities, office supplies/expenses, salaries for administrative staff, accounting fees.

+3. **Research & Development (R&D)**: R&D expenses or services.
+Example: salaries for R&D, materials used in R&D, all patent fees.

+4. **Depreciation & Amortization**: These are non-cash expenses that spread the cost of long-term assets (property, equipment) over their useful life.